Blendify/blender-manual/trunk/blender_docs/manual/physics/force_fields/types/curve_guide.rst

 .. note::

-   You can also use the :doc:`Particle Mode </physics/particles/mode>` to define a path.
+   You can also use the :doc:`Particle Edit Mode </physics/particles/mode>` to define a path.

 Since you can animate curves as Softbody or any other usual way, you may build very complex animations while keeping great control and keeping the simulation time to a minimum.